-Rightly so, but movie goers may wonder, A what cost to this man’s life?
-Swede’s ongoing need for righteousness is never truly explained.
+Rightly so, but movie goers may wonder, at what cost to this man’s life?
+They never really explain Swede’s ongoing need for righteousness.

 “American Pastoral” opened October 21 in 50 theaters nationwide.
 During the opening weekend the film only grossed $45,000.
 Fellow Lionsgate production (in association with Tyler Perry Studios) “Boo!
 A Madea Halloween” grossed $22 million the same weekend.